mlsquare/fedem/README.md

 ### Week 1
 - Develop client-side code
-- On multi-lingual indic dataset [samantar](https://huggingface.co/datasets/ai4bharat/samanantar), pretrain a model
+- On multi-lingual indic dataset such as [samantar](https://huggingface.co/datasets/ai4bharat/samanantar), pretrain a model
 - Release a checkpoint

 ### Week 2